Skip to main content

 Overview

-Brassica oleracea 'Long Island Improved' is an annual vegetable reaching 20-24 inches (50-60 cm) tall with a spread of 18-24 inches (45-60 cm) and an upright, single-stemmed, compact habit—shorter and more compact than most Brussels sprout cultivars.
-An American heirloom developed on Long Island, New York, in the early 1900s, it produces firm, round, medium green sprouts 1-1.5 inches (2.5-4 cm) in diameter along a stocky stalk—typically 50-100 sprouts per plant.
-The compact stature makes it suitable for smaller gardens and windy sites without staking.
-Days to maturity 90-100 from transplant—faster than 'Diablo' (110-120 days).
-Open-pollinated—saves true to seed.
+Brassica oleracea 'Long Island Improved' is Long Island Improved Brussels sprouts, an annual vegetable reaching 20–24 inches (50–60 cm) tall and 18–24 inches (45–60 cm) wide with an upright single-stemmed compact habit — shorter and more compact than most Brussels sprout cultivars.
+The cultivar is an American heirloom developed on Long Island, New York, in the early 1900s.
+Plants produce firm round medium-green sprouts 1–1.5 inches (2.5–4 cm) in diameter along a stocky central stalk — typically 50–100 sprouts per plant.
+The compact stature suits smaller gardens and windy sites without staking.
+Maturity is 90–100 days from transplant, earlier than 'Diablo' at 110–120 days.
+The cultivar is open-pollinated and grows true to seed.
 Flavor improves after frost.
+Family Brassicaceae.

 Native Range

-Brassica oleracea (gemmifera group) descended from wild cabbage native to coastal Europe.
+The parent species Brassica oleracea (gemmifera group) is descended from wild cabbage native to coastal Europe.
 'Long Island Improved' was developed on Long Island, New York, in the early 1900s.

 Suggested Uses